akvo/agrastat/docs/user-guide.rst

 By default AGRASTAT allows members of organizations with three roles:

-* *Member* -- can see the organization's private datasets
+* *Member* -- can see the organization"s private datasets

 * *Editor* -- can edit and publish datasets